Yoric/ronin-time-bureaucrats/chapter1.md

 This is a conflict of surprisingly little violence, made of subtle manipulations and grand gestures, of infiltrations, desertions, propaganda, and paradoxes.
 A Cold War more than a battlefield.

+Welcome to Time+Space!

+## Ronin Time Bureaucrats

 Unsurprisingly, with this Time Cold War, Bureaucrats tend to disappear here and there.
-Some died, surely, in the line of duty.
+A few died, surely, in the line of duty.
 Others switched allegiance.
-A few survived the entire erasure of their timeline.
+Some even survived the erasure of their entire timeline.
 As for others, well, they just decided to go their own way, out of boredom, disgust, or on their own personal quests.
 Once a disappearance is found out, the Bureaucracy searches for its missing Bureaucrats, of course.
-But, well, Space and Time is a large place, and it’s hard to find someone who may have accidentally misplaced the transponder from their Continuum Indirection and sent it hurling towards a black hole.
+But, well, Space+Time is a large place, and it’s hard to find someone who may have accidentally misplaced the transponder from their Continuum Indirection and sent it hurling towards a black hole.

-## Ronin Time Bureaucrats

 That’s who you are, by the way.
-A runaway crew of Ronin Time Bureaucrats, in your Continuum Indirection, flying merrily away from the Bureaucracy and towards... well, towards all of Time and Space!
+A runaway crew of Ronin Time Bureaucrats, in your Continuum Indirection, flying merrily away from the Bureaucracy and towards... well, towards all of Space+Time!

-So what if past/future/alternate versions of the Bureaucracy \(and yourself\) are looking for you and/or greedily rewriting the Continuum while you're away?
+So what if past/future/alternate versions of the Bureaucracy \(and possibly yourself\) are looking for you and/or greedily rewriting the Continuum while you're away?
+It's none of your business, right?